British Royalty FAQs

 This varies.
 The record is, I believe, 46,900 unique visitors in a single day and 260,000+ in a single month.
 At times, page views have reached over 900,000 per month.
 For information on the site's current traffic and demograpics, see its Quantcast listing.

-If it's an English-language book and it is available at Amazon.com and/or AbeBooks, send me an e-mail.
+If it's an English-language book and it is available at Amazon.com, send me an e-mail.
 If your book isn't published yet, I probably won't list it on this site until the month of publication, but I like hearing about books in advance.

-If the book is not in English and/or not available at one of the above-mentioned sites, I'll consider it anyway, but no promises (I just don't have time and space to list everything).
+If the book is not in English and/or not available at Amazon.com, I'll consider it anyway, but no promises (I just don't have time and space to list everything).

 Note: At this time I usually don't list books that are available as e-books only.